Some skin conditions cause hard bumps on scalp to form. Having these bumps on the scalp can be disturbing but usually, it’s not a cause for concern.

 The Bottom Line

-Using certain shampoos can treat these bumps and relieve pain and itching.
+Using certain shampoos can treat these hard bumps on scalp and relieve pain and itching.
 If bumps don’t disappear in a few days or you have regular bumps, consult a dermatologist.

 Your doctor can examine your scalp, diagnose your case, and prescribe the right medications.
 So speak with a doctor if notice lumps on the scalp.